Tag Archive for: DUMG

 Kineclic.fr, created by Thomas Bonnin: a tool to help understand and prescribe physical therapy treatments

 General practitioners rarely communicate with physical therapists.
 They have little training in physical therapy practices.
-The Kineclic website helps them better understand physical therapy care and, as a result, improve their practices regarding the referral of such care.
+The Kineclic website helps them better understand physical therapy care and, as a result, improve their practices when it comes to prescribing such care.

 - URL: https://www.kineclic.fr/